KallosLaszlo/gnome-auto-steam-icon-fixer/README.md

 - Installs `inotify-tools` if not already present.
 - Monitors the Steam applications directory for changes.
 - Automatically adds the `StartupWMClass` field to `.desktop` files that contain Steam icons.
+- Option to enable GNOME notifications for patched files.
+- Notifies the user of successful installation if notifications are enabled.

 ## Installation
 1. Clone the repository: